Instructions Reference

 #Content Instead of select

 You can put a sequence constructor inside xsl:value-of instead of using select.
-The output of the constructor is atomized and converted to a string:
+The processor atomizes the output of the constructor, then transforms it into a string:

 <xsl:value-of>